 In medical weight loss clinics, prescription weight-loss drugs are managed by specialized professionals who perform a deep assessment of the patient before prescribing these drugs.

-Drug therapy is used as an adjuvant to enhance the effects of low-calorie diet and physical exercises.
-In this way, you may have a better control of your eating behavior and you will not suffer the typical side effects such as irritability, anxiety, frustration.
+Drug therapy is used as an adjuvant to enhance the effects of a low-calorie diet and physical exercise.
+In this way, you may have better control of your eating behavior, and you will not suffer the typical side effects such as irritability, anxiety, and frustration.

-It is important to note that it is very frustrating for a person who have tried to lose weight many times and can not achieve it.
-For this reason, medication for weight loss is essential not only to achieve weight goals, but as a way to increase your motivation.
+It is important to note that it is very frustrating for a person who has tried to lose weight many times and cannot achieve it.
+For this reason, medication for weight loss is essential, not only to achieve weight goals but as a way to increase your motivation.

 Prescription weight loss medicine helps activate fat burning and facilitate weight loss, especially in patients with insulin resistance.

-A decrease of 10 to 15% of initial weight helps stabilize metabolic parameters such as blood glucose, triglycerides, cholesterol, blood pressure.
-All these changes will motivate you while causing a noticeable improvement in your health; thus reducing your cardiovascular risk.
+A decrease of 10% to 15% of initial weight helps stabilize metabolic parameters such as blood glucose, triglycerides, cholesterol, and blood pressure.
+All these changes will motivate you while causing a noticeable improvement in your health, thus reducing your cardiovascular risk.

 Here is a list of our most common weight loss meds: